school-of-data/GIS-curriculum/sri-lanka/module9/module9.md

 Figure 9.33b - Raster to vector conversion parameters

+Note that it's possible that you will have multiple features in the vectorized layer instead of just 2.
+In order to just have 2 features, you can run the **Dissolve** algorithm and choose **DN** as the Dissolve Field.
+This will result in having just 2 features in the layer.
+Also, don't forget to fix invalide geometries using the **Fix invalid geometries** algorithm if you encounter some geometry issues.
 Your result should look like in figure 9.34.

 ![Result of converting a raster dataset to a vector dataset](media/fig934.png "Result of converting a raster dataset to a vector dataset")